-AI and IoT platform have the capability to constantly monitor, analyze control operations, manage equipment performance, predict equipment issues and even offer prescriptive recommendations.
-Remote monitoring teams can then work on those predictions and recommendations to ensure opportunities are acted upon to overcome environmental challenges.
+AI and IoT platform has the capability to constantly monitor, analyze control operations, manage equipment performance, predict equipment issues and even offer prescriptive recommendations.
+Remote monitoring service teams can then work on those predictions and recommendations to ensure opportunities are acted upon to overcome environmental challenges.

 - Carbon footprint reductions through energy efficiency – With interconnected systems, using AI-enabled solutions to improve energy efficiency and reduce carbon footprint is a classic use case of digitalization of equipment operations.
 HVAC equipment faults and the poor scheduling of systems are some of the sources of inefficiencies within buildings.
 Identifying waste and predicting energy inefficiencies before they accumulate and grow, from poorly performing or old equipment, enables manufacturers to save on energy consumption and report better efficiency.

 Optimizing equipment usage also improves the overall health of the equipment, which can reduce operating costs and delay replacement.
 Manufacturers can identify energy inefficiencies such as those caused due to improper economizer operation, malfunction of expansion valve and compressor/heater capacity inadequacy related issues.
 These issues can be addressed promptly to avoid wasted energy.